Norman Luxton: Life in Banff

-Luxton was a prominent person in Banff, Alberta after his return from his sailing trip across the Pacific.
+Luxton became prominent in Banff after his return from his sailing trip across the Pacific.
 He published the Crag and Canyon newspaper, built the King Edward Hotel and the Lux Theatre in Banff, and founded the Sign of the Goat Curio Shop, which led to the development of the Luxton Museum of Plains Indians, now the Buffalo Nations Museum.
 He was one of the organizers of Banff Indian Days and the Banff Winter Carnival.
 Norman was also made an honorary chief of the Stoney tribe and given the name Chief White Shield.